cassiofreitas/academia_capgemini/README.md

-# academia_capgemini
-Academia Tecnica Capgemini 2022 - DESAFIO DE PROGRAMACAO
+# Academia Tecnica Capgemini 2022
+## DESAFIO DE PROGRAMACAO

+This repository is the place I uploaded my solutions to this challenge.
+My solutions are organized in folders, where:
+-